AdguardTeam/AdguardKnowledgeBase/pages/02.general/02.how-to-create-your-own-ad-filters/docs.en.md

 <a id="popup-modifier"></a>
 ##### **`popup`**

-Adguard will try to close the browser tab with any address that matches a blocking rule with this modifier.
+AdGuard will try to close the browser tab with any address that matches a blocking rule with this modifier.
 Please note, that not all the tabs can be closed.

 ###### `popup`examples